 You may be eligible to receive the Iraq and Afghanistan Service Grant if

-- you are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution but
+- you are not eligible for a Federal Pell Grant on the basis of your SAI but

-- meet the remaining Federal Pell Grant eligibility requirements, and
+- you meet the remaining Federal Pell Grant eligibility requirements, and

 - your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and